ufundo/civicrm-core/README.md

 # RiverLea Theme Framework

 Theme architecture for CiviCRM that separates visual/UI CSS from structural CSS using CSS variables.
-It currently has two variations, or 'streams': Hoxton, based on Shoreditch, and Abingdon, based on Grenwich.
-Edit civicrm.css file to swap between them.
+It currently has two variations, or 'streams': Minetta and Walbrook, named after streams that run under Greenwich, NYC and Shoreditch, London.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).